 - a.
 Time taken to answer a question

 - c.
 Difficulty level of the questions

-These when taken into account become part of the algorithm used to scale scores for the GMAT.
-The GMAT percentile table can also be understood in terms of individual sections with the help of various websites which offer their services.
+These when taken into account become part of the algorithm used to scale scores for GMAT.
+The percentile chart can also be understood in terms of individual sections with the help of various websites which offer their services.
 Have a look at them at http://www.gmatcat.com/Percentiles.html and http://gmat-strategies.com/gmat-basics/quantitative-raw-scaled-score/ .
 These often are a big help to aspirants who want to interpret their practice scores and better understand how they should improve their weaker sections.

 The Scores vis-à-vis the GMAT Percentile Table

 After the completion of the exam you will receive the raw score which will comprise of three scores, namely, the Verbal score, the Quantitative score and the Total score which, as the name suggests is a total of both the sections.
 The AWA scores reach you with the official test report three weeks later.
 These scores correspond to a percentile score, which can be better understood by viewing the table.
 The GMAT official website also offers explanation on how aspirants should interpret their scores in each section.
-This score report will also have your scores of the GMAT tests taken in the last 5 years and the final score that you receive for a particular GMAT exam is an indicator of the percentage of examinees that scored below you in the past three year period.
-To gain a better understanding, the official GMAT website has a section called Understanding your score report.
-This can prove beneficial to aspirants who want an insight into the GMAT scoring.
+This score report will also have your scores of the tests taken in the last 5 years and the final score that you receive for a particular exam which is an indicator of the percentage of examinees that scored below you in the past three year period.
+To gain a better understanding, the official website has a section called Understanding your score report.
+This can prove beneficial to aspirants who want an insight into GMAT scoring.
 You can have a look at it at http://www.mba.com/the-gmat/gmat-scores-and-score-reports/understanding-your-score-report.aspx

 What you should know about the GMAT Percentile Table